zoxpx/pxdocs/content/reference/release-notes/portworx.md

 ### Errata

 * Do not manually unmount a volume by using Linux `umount` command for shared volume mounts.
-This errata applies to the previous versions of PX as well.
+This errata applies to the previous versions of Portworx as well.

 ## 1.2.11.8